Apoopoe/pomodoroClean/README.md

 # pomodoro clean
-Simple and good looking :)
+Simple terminal based pomodoro timer with system notifications

 ## TODO
-- [ ] Better input errors
+- [x] Better input errors
 - [x] Set total work sessions (4 blocks of work+break) with auto-done
 - [x] Notification to start work or break
-- [ ] Notification when finished whole study session
+- [x] Notification when finished whole study session
 - [ ] Option to continue - either with same setup or enter new deets
-- [ ] Only count a period complete if a work and a rest is complete (no skips)
+- [ ] Currently `1` period is two loops through, where it should end after the first loop
 - [ ] Better looks
-- [ ] Default values (25min work, 5min break)
+- [x] Default values (25min work, 5min break)